-As a general rule, the larger the home, the more effort required.
+As a general rule with homes and maintenance, the larger the home, the more effort required.
 So carefully consider things like the number of bedrooms and ‘rarely used rooms’ that may turn into dust and clutter collectors over time.
 Remember, sometimes less is more.

 Consider the layout

 These days, most homes have an open plan design, which is ideal for relaxed family living and entertaining.
 An open plan layout makes it easier to combine a space to cook, relax and dine.
 Having just one larger space, rather than a separate kitchen, living and dining area will result in less cleaning and maintenance overall.
 What’s more, you should also consider your needs now and in the future by choosing a future-proof home design, one that’s going to be as appealing to you in ten or twenty years as it is when you move in.

 Choose fuss-free flooring

 Let’s face it.
 No one likes cleaning floors.
 So to make life easier at home, choose the right flooring for your new home, which is flooring that has minimal gaps or joints, like vinyl or large format tiles – so there’s nowhere for dirt to settle or get trapped.
 This will make mopping and vacuuming so much easier and quicker!

 Detailed cornices, mouldings and skirting boards can be serious dust collectors.
 They also provide the perfect spot for pests like spiders to spin cobwebs!
 So minimise the level of effort you need to put in by choosing clean lines and less detail.